-The Kendo UI Professional NPM Package (@progress/kendo-ui) is available at the NPM registry.
+The Kendo UI Professional NPM package is available as

 npm install --save @progress/kendo-ui.

 - The Progress NPM registry was retired in favor of npmjs.com.
 To start using the default registry, remove the two lines which contain

 - The scripts in the NPM package are not usable in the browser.
 To work around this issue, use a bundler such as WebPack.

 kendolegacy package that is available as a GitHub repository and is accessible through

 git+https://bower.telerik.com/npm-kendo-ui/npm-kendo.gitwill no longer be updated but will remain active.

 This section provides solutions for common issues you might encounter while installing the Kendo UI NPM packages.